 Be ‘top of mind’ with the people that you know.
 Here are some ideas to help you get in front of more commercial real estate prospects and clients regularly, consistently, and in relevant ways:

 - Determine the geographical boundaries of your current and intended property activities.
-In doing that, you can understand exactly where you will be focusing your new business prospecting activities, and tracking the results.
+In doing that, you can understand exactly where you will be focusing your new business prospecting activities, and be tracking the results.
 The focus of the geographical area allows you to research the streets and buildings that you believe will bring the opportunity of change and churn to you.
 You can use maps to delineate the precincts and the territories where you will be extracting business opportunity.
 You can highlight the priority buildings and precincts on your maps.
 You can also talk to people in and around the targeted properties to gain a ‘strategic awareness’ of the zones.

 - Within your property zones or defined territories, research the streets, the properties, and buildings.
 You can then split the identified properties and ownerships into priority groups and property types.
 Again, this allows you to focus your contact processes and new business activities.